 A heated argument, a misunderstanding, or even self-preservation can lead to a physical altercation that ends in assault charges.
-Most cases of assault in Oklahoma involve typical fist fights or acts of domestic violence; however, serious felony assault cases include aggravated assault, assault with a dangerous or deadly weapon, felonious assault, or intent to kill.
-We have a
+Most cases of in Oklahoma involve typical fist fights or acts of domestic violence; however, serious felony cases include aggravated, involving a dangerous or deadly weapon, felonious, or intent to kill.

 Want the Best?
 Click to See Our Case Results